 The financial clause allows the buyer to secure a mortgage within a specified period, such as four weeks.
 If a mortgage lender does not approve your finances, you won't complete the agreement, which will cancel the deal.
 If you don't include a financial clause in the purchase agreement, and your mortgage is not approved, you must pay 10 % of the purchase price to the seller.

 Prior to the transfer of ownership, you will receive a completion statement from the civil-law notary and drafts of the mortgage and transfer deed.
 The buyer's completion statement includes the purchase price, the buyer's costs (the property transfer tax, the Land Registry fees, and so on), the mortgage, and the remaining amount that the buyer needs to input from their savings/available funds.

-In theory, on a transfer date of the ownership, the seller must provide a definitive energy label to the buyer.
+In theory, on the transfer date of the ownership, the seller must provide a definitive energy label to the buyer.
 An energy performance certificate identifies the energy efficiency of a property.
-Usually, this energy label is already provided after the bid was accepted and the purchase agreement signed.
+Usually, this energy label is already provided after the bid is accepted and the purchase agreement signed.

 The purchase agreement indicates whether the new owner acquires a ground lease on immovable property.
 When a buyer obtains title to immovable property, they become the owner of that property.
 Read more about how the ground lease works in the Netherlands.